TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.rst

 instantiating an :class:`~email.message.EmailMessage`  to create a new email, or by parsing an input stream using a :mod:`~email.parser`.
 But the policy can be changed when the message is serialized using a :mod:`~email.generator`.
-This allows, for example, a generic email message to be parsed from disk, but to serialize it using standard SMTP settings when sending it to an email server.
+This allows, for example, a generic email message to be parsed kutoka disk, but to serialize it using standard SMTP settings when sending it to an email server.

-The email package does its best to hide the details of the various governing RFCs from the application.
+The email package does its best to hide the details of the various governing RFCs kutoka the application.
 Conceptually the application should be able to treat the email message as a structured tree of unicode text and binary attachments, without having to worry about how these are represented when serialized.
 In practice, however, it is often necessary to be aware of at